 There are no tuition fees for the main school (Reception to Year 6).
 Nursery sessions beyond the 15 or 30 free hours are £17.00 per session.
 Wraparound care is £5.00 for Breakfast Club and £10.00 for After School Club.

-Applications for Reception entry must be made through Bolton Council by 15 January 2026.
+Applications for Reception entry must be made through Bolton Council by 15 January 2027 for the September 2027 intake, with offers issued on 16 April 2027.
 Because the school is oversubscribed, it is essential to list it as a preference and understand the distance-based criteria.

 There is no formal catchment boundary.
 Places are allocated by distance from the home to the school gate.
 Given the high subscription rate (3.07 applications per place), proximity is the primary factor for successful admission.